Jarauvi/ha_zyxel-LTE7460_sensors/README.md

 # ha_zyxel-LTE7460_sensors
-REST-query based sensor configuration for Zyxel LTE7460-M608 (maybe others as well)
+REST-query based sensor configuration for Zyxel LTE7460-M608 (maybe other models as well)

+I tried to figure out how to scrape data from modem gui, but found out that the device answers to rest queries - even without authentication.